viren-joshi/plant-it/README.md

 ## Installation :

-- Install the apk file given and you're good to go !!
+- Install the apk file in the root of the repo (app_release.apk) given and you're good to go !!

 ## Limitations :